abiddiscombe-os/mbtiles-to-pmtiles-conversion-guide/README.md

 The [Protomaps documentation](https://protomaps.com/docs/pmtiles/storage-providers) lists compatible storage providers for hosting PMTiles.

 ## Downloading OS Open Zoomstack MBTiles
+Ordnance Survey's free [Open Zoomstack](https://www.ordnancesurvey.co.uk/business-government/products/open-zoomstack) is a great data source for creating simple and customisable web basemaps.
 Download the OS Open Zoomstack data from the [OS Data Hub](https://osdatahub.os.uk/downloads/open/OpenZoomstack) in `Vector Tiles (MBTiles)` format.

 This is free and open data, [but you must provide attribution](https://github.com/OrdnanceSurvey/os-api-branding) to use the data in your mapping projects.